sapio-lang/sapio/README.md

 Sapio in particular focuses on transactions using BIP-119 OP_CHECKTEMPLATEVERIFY.
 OP_CHECKTEMPLATEVERIFY enables Bitcoin Script to support complex multi-step smart contracts without a trusted setup.

-Sapio is a tool for defining such smart contracts in an easy way.
+Sapio is a tool for defining such smart contracts in an easy way and exporting easy to integrate APIs for managing open contracts.
+With Sapio you can turn what previously would require months or years of careful tinkering with Bitcoin internals into a 20 minute project and get a fully functional Bitcoin application.

+Sapio has intelligent built in features which help developers design safe smart contracts and limit risk of losing funds.

 ### Show Me The Money!
 Sapio Crash Course:
 Let's look at some example Sapio contracts (see